Recycling & Waste Services Customer Service Standards as of 5 December 2018.

 Our collections are:

-The council operate a collection service with a standard capacities for landfill/residual waste for all household other than those noted in the following section under 'Additional Capacity (landfill waste)'.
+*The council operate a collection service with standard capacities for landfill/residual waste for all households other than those noted in the following section under 'Additional Capacity (landfill waste)'.

 Excess or Side Waste is: